enil/gitlab-api-plugin/README.md

 ## Usage

-An instance of `GitLabClient` must be created to connect to a server.
+An instance of `GitLabApiClient` must be created to connect to a server.
 There are two ways to connect, either with a *private token* or with user credentials.

-The constructor `GitLabClient(host, privateToken)` sets up the client using a private token:
+The constructor `GitLabApiClient(host, privateToken)` sets up the client using a private token:

-    GitLabClient client = new GitLabClient("http://demo.gitlab.com", "Wvjy2Krpb7y8xi93owUz");
+    GitLabApiClient client = new GitLabApiClient("http://demo.gitlab.com", "Wvjy2Krpb7y8xi93owUz");

 Use the static method `openSession(host, login, password)` to connect with user's login name and password:

-    GitLabClient client = new GitLabClient("http://demo.gitlab.com", "jsmith", "123456");
+    GitLabApiClient client = new GitLabApiClient("http://demo.gitlab.com", "jsmith", "123456");

 ### Session